-Where is Nebraska state in the United States?
+Where is Nebraska?
+Location of Nebraska in the United States.

 Known as the Cornhusker State, Nebraska is situated within two different regions of the United States.
 As part of the Midwest, Nebraska is also considered a state in the Great Plains Region.
 If you look at a map of the U.S. then you will see that Nebraska appears to be in the very center of the country.
 While the actual center point of the United States is located in South Dakota, visuals might trick you into thinking Nebraska is front and center.

 The latitude of Nebraska is 41.4925° N, while the longitude is 99.9018° W. The very center of the state of Nebraska is located at the coordinates of 41° 31.5' N and 99° 51.7' W.